section-engineering-education/engineering-education/content/articles/embracing-api-first-approach-beyond-product-designing/index.md

 ### Why API is relevant to automation
 Cloud providers allow the usage of APIs to automate processes in the cloud.
 However, automating without APIs is challenging, and increasing efficiency and maintaining consistent processes may not be possible.
 If you opt for manual processes, you should also know that you cannot similarly repeat processes.

 Testers and developers often run things more than twice.
 They use an API-first strategy to automate every process in the application development lifecycle and achieve consistency.
-DevOps use this approach to achieve frequent releases.
+DevOps uses this approach to achieve frequent releases.

 Competition in the app development industry is fierce, and only those that develop apps quickly survive.
 Therefore, the speed to market is of significant consideration.
 API-first approach allows you to add new technologies and service offerings to applications without re-architecting the entire site.